wusai2333/trib/doc/lab2.md

 storage.
 Different bin names should logically return completely separated key-value storage spaces, but note that multiple bins can share a single physical storage underlying by appending the bin name as a prefix (or a suffix) in the keys.

-For the ease of implementation, we specify that a bin name cannot contain a colon (`':'`) in it (which you can check by calling `trib.IsValidBinName()`.
-If the bin name is invalid, the bin storage is free to panic.
+For ease of implementation, we added a new small package called `trib/colon` which you can be used for escaping and unescaping all the colons in a string.
+(The escape character is `'|'`.
+Please think carefully on how to use it this package correctly.)

 ***